Facebook Data Leak? Again?About 533 million user phone numbers now for 'free'

 By Felipe Ruiz | April 09, 2021

 A few days ago, someone published the phone numbers and other account information of hundreds of millions of Facebook users on a cybercrime forum.
-We are talking about information that is now 'free' but which had been circulating on the web months before and that even Facebook refers to as material extracted from its platform in 2019.
+We’re talking about information that is now 'free' but which had been circulating on the web months before and that even Facebook refers to as material extracted from its platform in 2019.
 This case comes in addition to several previous ones that have cast serious doubt on this widely used social network’s security.
-We will review some details about it in this post.
+Let’s take a look!

-If you were asked why you use Facebook, what would you answer (that is, if you use it)?
+If you were asked why you use Facebook, what would you answer (that is if you use it)?
 Perhaps your reason wouldn’t be too far from the funny remark expressed by Gewirtz in ZDNet: "We all use Facebook because it’s the only way we can know what people we haven’t talked to in years have eaten for dinner."
-But, whatever your reason for using this social network, have you been aware of its security and user data handling issues?
-One of the most frequently mentioned incidents has been the Cambridge Analytica scandal, where Facebook shared the data of millions of its users without their consent to that British company, mainly for political advertising.
-Apart from this (also in millions), there have been cases of harvesting of user email contacts without permission, passwords stored in plain text, and, well, information leaks, which concerns us at the moment.
+But, whatever your reason for using it, have you been aware of its security and user data handling issues?
+One of the most mentioned incidents has been the Cambridge Analytica scandal, where Facebook shared the data of millions of its users without their consent to that British company, mainly for political advertising.
+Apart from this, there have been cases of harvesting of user email contacts without permission, passwords stored in plain text, and, well, information leaks, our concern here.

 On this occasion, the information that has been made public corresponds to 533,313,128 Facebook users.
-Apparently, almost all the records include the user’s ID (a long number linked to the account), name, gender, and a piece of information that, associated with the above, makes this situation more alarming: their phone number.
-We can also find data such as the user’s email address, relationship status, date of birth, occupation, city, country, and account creation date in some records.
+Apparently, almost all the records include the user’s ID (a long number linked to the account), name, gender, and a piece of information that makes this situation more alarming: their phone number.
+We can also find data such as the user’s email address, relationship status, date of birth, occupation, city, among others, in some records.
 These data are part of the user profiles, and the passwords have not been exposed.
 However, phone numbers, now public, are information that usually remains private within accounts.

 In this database, the affected users are separated by country (although Africa is listed, perhaps referring to South Africa).
 The threat actor(s) registered 106 nations (the list may show 107, but there’s an error with Tunisia appearing twice) and specified the total number of users for each of them.
 For instance, in rounded figures, the U.S. has 32.3M records; Colombia, 18.0M; Mexico, 13.3M; Peru, 8.1M; Chile, 6.9M; and Panama, 1.5M.